rainday1029/RepoGallery/README.md

 When GitHub Actions (`repo_gallery.yaml`) runs, it automatically executes `generate_html.py`, which:

 1. Reads `config.yaml`
-2. Uses the templates from the `templates/` folder to generate a new `index.html`
+2. Uses the templates from the `templates/` folder to generate a new html file

 Then GitHub Actions will deploy the latest changes to GitHub Pages.